chainskills/greetings-web3-solc/README.md

 ```

 The project is pre-configured to install:
-* web3.js 1.0:
+* web3.js (version 1.0 beta 36):
   * the wrapper to the Ethereum blockchain

-* solc:
+* solc (version 0.4.25):
   * the solidity compiler

 ## Step 3.
 Start your Ethereum node

 Start Ganache and get the RPC server that could be: http://127.0.0.1:7545

-The first account will be the **coinbase**, the default account used to deploy your contracts.
+The first account will be the default account used to deploy your contracts.

 ## Step 4.
 Configure your project